How the Protestant Reformation Founded Lutheranism – and Changed the Face of World Religion

 “We recognize that we should trust in what Christ did to achieve salvation,” Rev. Kamman says.
 “It comes to us as a gift, and that means grace, and we cling to it and we accept it by reaching out with our hand, which means having faith.
 Salvation is not something you earn: Christ paid for it.”

 Concordia Life Care Community will celebrate the 500th anniversary of the Protestant Reformation in 2017 and the freedom for all to choose their faiths.
-At Concordia, we welcome and celebrate all religions and beliefs.
+At our independent living and continuing care retirement community, Concordia, we welcome and celebrate all religions and beliefs.